CNO Financial Group Inc. research snapshot

 CNO AI Stock Forecast Scenarios

-The CNO AI stock forecast is a scenario framework rather than a promised target.
-A three-year calculation using TTM EPS of $2.48, a July 2026 reference price of $51.96, and distinct growth and multiple assumptions produces a wide range of outcomes.
+The CNO AI stock forecast is a scenario framework, not a promised target.
+The calculation starts from consensus 2026 operating EPS near $4.44 to $4.58, a July 31, 2026 reference price of $55.09, and distinct three-year growth and multiple assumptions, producing a wide range of outcomes.
+A more conservative TTM EPS basis of $2.50 would produce lower absolute numbers, so treat these as directional ranges.

 Bullish case

-More likely if CNO sustains mid-to-high single digit earnings growth, successfully reduces debt leverage, benefits from favorable claims experience and interest income, and the market re-rates the stock toward a 22x multiple reflecting improved confidence in the business model.
+More likely if CNO sustains high-single-digit to low-double-digit operating EPS growth, continues to raise guidance, reduces debt leverage, keeps claims experience favorable, and the market re-rates the stock toward a 13x forward multiple as the Conseco legacy discount fades.

 Base case